By: David W. Kimberlin, MD, FAAP & Kristina A. Bryant, MD, FAAP

 Breastfeeding should be delayed during the isolation period, and breastmilk should be pumped and dumped.

 Symptoms of monkeypox

 The telltale sign of monkeypox virus is how the rash looks and how the spots change over time.
 When the rash first appears, it looks like flat spots.
-All the spots change at the same time.
-They become raised bumps and then fluid-filled blisters that become pus-filled white/yellow sores.
-A person is contagious from the time symptoms develop until after scabs from the rash fall off.
+Classically, all the spots change at the same time, becoming raised bumps and then fluid-filled blisters that become pus-filled white/yellow sores.
+However, in the current outbreak some patients have had skin lesions that did not follow the usual pattern, appearing in differing stages of development and resolution on a single part of the body.
 Before the rash appears, early signs may include:

 swollen lymph nodes

 symptoms of monkeypox should talk to their pediatrician or other health care clinician—even if they do not think they had contact with someone who has monkeypox.

 Your child may need to be tested for monkeypox if they have a suspicious rash and: